 The Weather in Toronto

 Above are the weather conditions for Toronto.
 July is the warmest month of the year in Toronto with temperatures reaching a maximum average of 80°.
-On the other hand, you could have temperatures dropping under 19° in February.
-The rainiest month is July while the driest month is January.
+On the other hand, you could have temperatures dropping under 18° in January.
+The rainiest month is December while the driest month is July.